top of page

 ree

-The last time I saw him was just last week; he was sitting at the dining table, a plate of food in front of him.
-As he ate, he was also engaged in conversation with me, sharing thoughts that seemed to wander in unexpected directions.
-His words, though sometimes confusing and fragmented, carried a warmth that was unmistakable.
-It was as if he was trying to convey something meaningful, even if the clarity of his message was lost in the haze of his condition.
-Despite the confusion, there was a certain comfort in our exchange—a reminder of the bond we shared, a connection that transcended the challenges of communication.
+The last time I saw him was just last week.
+He was chilling at the dining table with a plate of food in front of him.
+As he ate, we chatted, and his thoughts seemed to wander all over the place.
+His words were sometimes a bit confusing and scattered, but they had a warmth that was hard to miss.
+It felt like he was trying to share something meaningful, even if it wasn't super clear.
+Despite the confusion, there was a comforting vibe in our conversation—a reminder of the bond we shared that went beyond any communication hurdles.

-Today, however, the situation has drastically changed.
-He is now bedridden, unable to eat or even sit up, a stark contrast to the lively presence I had encountered just a week ago.
-The vibrant spark that once animated his expressions has dimmed significantly, leaving behind a frail shell of the person I knew.
-Family members and friends who visit whisper among themselves, their faces etched with concern and sorrow, as they come to terms with the reality that he may not have much time left.
-The atmosphere is heavy with unspoken words and the weight of impending loss, as everyone grapples with the thought that he will soon pass away.
+But today, things have changed a lot.
+He's now bedridden, can't eat or even sit up, which is a huge change from the lively guy I saw just a week ago.
+The spark that used to light up his expressions has faded, leaving behind just a fragile shell of who he was.
+Family and friends who come to visit whisper among themselves, their faces showing concern and sadness as they start to accept that he might not have much time left.
+The air is thick with unspoken words and the weight of what's coming, as everyone deals with the thought that he will soon pass away.

-Reflecting on our last encounter, I feel an overwhelming sense of gratitude that I had the opportunity to say goodbye when I did.
-That moment, filled with the bittersweet essence of our shared laughter and his gentle, albeit confusing, words, now stands out as a precious memory.
-It serves as a reminder of the fragility of life and the importance of cherishing each interaction, no matter how small.
-His passing on Sunday, August 3, marks not just the end of a life but the closing of a chapter filled with shared experiences, laughter, and love.
-As I navigate through this difficult time, I hold on to the memories we created, grateful for the moments we had together, even as I prepare to say a final farewell.
+Thinking back to our last meeting, I feel so grateful that I got the chance to say goodbye when I did.
+That moment, filled with our shared laughter and his gentle, if sometimes confusing, words, has become a precious memory.
+It's a reminder of how fragile life is and the importance of cherishing every interaction, no matter how small.
+His passing on Sunday, August 3, marks not just the end of his life but the closing of a chapter full of shared experiences, laughter, and love.
+As I go through this tough time, I hold onto the memories we made, thankful for the moments we had together, even as I get ready to say a final farewell.

 9 Lives